sumowll/BD4H-Bootcamp/web/spark-application.md

 For many machine learning tasks, such as classification, regression, and clustering, each data point is often represented as a vector.
 Each coordinate of the vector corresponds to a particular feature of the data point.

 ## Feature Vector
-MLlib supports two types of vectors: dense and sparse.
+MLlib, the machine learning module of Spark, supports two types of vectors: dense and sparse.
 A dense vector is basically a `Double` array of length equals to the dimension of the vector.
-If a vector contains only a few non-zero entries, we can then more efficiently represent the vector by a sparse vector, which indicates the non-zero indices and the corresponding values.
+If a vector contains only a few non-zero entries, we can then more efficiently represent the vector by a sparse vector with non-zero indices and the corresponding values only.
 For example, a vector `(1.0, 0.0, 3.0)` can be represented in dense format as `[1.0, 0.0, 3.0]` or in sparse format as `(3, [0, 1.0], [2, 3.0])`, where 3 is the size of the vector.

-The base class of a vectors is `Vector`, and there are two implementations: `DenseVector` and `SparseVector`.
+The base class of a vector is `Vector`, and there are two implementations: `DenseVector` and `SparseVector`.
 We recommend using the factory methods implemented in `Vectors` to create vectors.

 ```scala
 scala> import org.apache.spark.mllib.linalg.{Vector, Vectors}